What Is Myelopathy?

 Myelopathy describes a neurologic deficit related to the spinal cord.
-This refers to the loss of spinal cord activity as the result of an injury or natural generation of the spine, when the injury is caused by trauma is often called spinal cord injury.
+This refers to the loss of spinal cord activity as a result of an injury or natural degeneration of the spine.
+When the injury is caused by trauma, it is often called spinal cord injury.

 Some of the most commonly occurring causes of myelopathy are:

 - A dislocation fracture

 - A traumatic injury.
 This can be due to a motor vehicle accident, hard fall or high-impact sport